 Acknowledgments:

 This project was supported by the French Department of Civil Aviation (DGAC) and by the European Union (FEDER iMOSE).
-The authors thank Arthur Grunwald (Technion, Israel Institute of Technology) for his valuable contribution to the conceptualization of these experiments.

 Abstract

 Objective: A comprehensive ergonomics study on Spatial Disorientation (SD) in aviation was performed to demonstrate that a generalized SD perception dataset, measuring perceptual joystick response in different vestibular stimulation contexts, could be created using motion detection experimental methods.
 Machine learning modeling (ML) recommendations for predicting SD were established, such that SD researchers can directly apply these modeling techniques to real flight data.